 12. The +1: Amici Miei

-Not technically a TV show, these movies are an absolute must if you want to discover Italian cult classics.
+Not technically a TV show, these Italian movies are an absolute must if you want to discover Italian cult classics.

 Arguably the most Italian set of films to ever hit the big screen, Amici Miei provides hours of fun and a lifetime of quotable material.
 The title literally means “Friends of Mine”, translated for the English title as “My Friends”.